 User search intent is broken down into three different types:

 Navigational – these queries are keyword searches for a specific website or webpage.
-Navigational queries are often related to brand terms and can affect all stages of the buying cycle.
+Navigational queries often relate to brand terms and can affect all buying cycle stages.

 Examples of navigational keywords include: “product packaging” or “cardboard product packaging”.

 Informational – these queries make up the largest proportion of keywords and happen at the earlier awareness stage of the buying cycle, so they are harder to convert into sales.
 Blog posts are examples of content where informational keywords are often targeted.
-That’s because a blog post is more about informing, rather than selling.
+That’s because a blog post is more about informing rather than selling.
 As such, these are more beneficial to optimise from an SEO point of view.

 Examples of navigational keywords include: “buy custom packaging” or “order packaging boxes”.

-Keeping in mind the types of keywords that we want to use (short-tail and long-tail) and the search intent of the user (navigational, informational, transactional), let’s look at how we might apply these to a real scenario.
+Keeping in mind the types of keywords that we want to use (short-tail and long-tail) and the user’s search intent (navigational, informational, transactional), let’s look at how we might apply these to a real scenario.

 - To drive organic traffic to this landing page ‘website.com/4K-LED-TVs’

-- We need to explore all sub-topics around “4K LED TVs” then optimise the page
+- We need to explore all sub-topics around “4K LED TVs” and then optimise the page

 - Samsung 50-inch TVs make more money, so place emphasis on “Samsung 50-inch LED TVs” during research